Confederate Railroad (album)

-Confederate Railroad is the debut studio album by the American country music band of the same name, released on April 28, 1992 via Atlantic Records.
+Confederate Railroad is the debut studio album by American country music band Confederate Railroad, released on April 28, 1992 via Atlantic Records.
 It peaked at #7 on the US country albums chart, and #19 on the Canadian country chart.
 It was certified 2×Multi-Platinum by the RIAA.

 Singles released from the album include "She Took It Like a Man", "Jesus and Mama", "Queen of Memphis", "When You Leave That Way You Can Never Go Back", "Trashy Women" and "She Never Cried".
 "When You Leave That Way You Can Never Go Back" was previously a single in 1985 for Bill Anderson from his album Yesterday, Today, and Tomorrow.

+Lead vocalist Danny Shirley was the only band member to record any parts for the album.
+Shirley only performed lead vocals on the album.
+Session musicians played all the instruments on the album and performed all background vocals on the album.